-Jared Broughton is in his second year with the Tiger program as volunteer assistant coach in 2021.
+Jared Broughton completed his second year with the Tiger program as volunteer assistant coach in 2021.
 He was the associate head coach at Piedmont, a Division III school in Georgia, from 2017-19.
 Broughton joined the Piedmont staff after a three-year stint as an assistant coach at Earlham (Division III) in Indiana.

 The 2020 Tigers had a 14-3 record, but the season was suspended March 12 and later canceled due to a coronavirus (COVID-19) pandemic.
 Clemson, who had 26 stolen bases in 17 games, ended the season ranked as high as No. 19 in the nation.
 Clemson’s sophomore-laden lineup in 2020 was led by sophomore Kier Meredith, who hit .364 with a .465 on-base percentage.

 Broughton helped guide the Lion program to a USA South Athletic Conference title in 2019 while helping to develop one of the most decorated players in program history, Brady Ballstadt.